With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 However, there is much more to the herpes virus than just chicken pox or genital herpes.
 For instance, after an active infection, the virus is shed (eliminated) in the urine and feces for up to several months (sometimes years in the case of the cytomegalovirus) after the active infection has resolved.
 This means the infected person is still contagious, which is what makes this virus so contagious.
 It can easily be transferred when the patient is asymptomatic.

 The following is a brief synopsis of each of the different herpes viruses.

 The herpes simplex virus is probably the most well-known virus of the herpes family, and it is just as contagious.
 Herpes simplex infects epithelial cells and remains latent in neurons.
 HSV-1 causes recurrent oropharyngeal lesions, commonly known as “fever blisters" or "cold sores.”
 It is also the primary cause of sporadic encephalitis (inflammation of the brain), gingivostomatitis (inflammation of the gums and mucous lining of the mouth), and keratoconjunctivitis (severe dryness of the eye that involves the cornea) and dendritic corneal ulcers (also called HSV keratitis) in which the cornea becomes affected by herpetic lesions that look like the dendrites of neurons in the brain.

 Its rapid growth cycle of approximately eight to sixteen hours begins at the site of infection.
-Because the virus fuses to the cells of its host, it easily spreads from cell to cell.
+Because the virus fuses to the cells of its host, it's easily spread from cell to cell.
 The lesions on the surface of the skin are caused by the damage, and ultimate death, the virus causes to host cells.